DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/00 Getting Started with DataGrid.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_1/GettingStartedWith/DataGrid/index.html, /Content/Applications/20_1/GettingStartedWith/DataGrid/index.js, /Content/Applications/20_1/GettingStartedWith/DataGrid/index.css"></div>

 Refer to the following sections for details on each configuration step.
-You can also see the full code below or download it from the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-datagrid" target="_blank">getting-started-with-datagrid</a>
+You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-datagrid" target="_blank">getting-started-with-datagrid</a>

+[tags] dxdatagrid